humantorch/scottkosman-cli/README.md

 ## 🚀 Features

 - **Interactive Welcome Experience**: Beautiful ASCII art with gradient styling and terminal image display
+- **Professional Bio**: Displays Scott's current role and background information
 - **Quick Links Menu**: Selectable list of external URLs that open in your default browser
+- **Persistent Menu**: Loop back to the menu after opening links - no need to restart
 - **Modern CLI Architecture**: Built with TypeScript, Commander.js, and modern Node.js practices
 - **Professional Branding**: Custom styling with chalk, figlet, and gradient effects